anastasiabusygina/farcaster-miniapp-test/README.md

 2. Start building your Frame:
    - Modify `page.tsx` to create your Frame UI
-   - Update theme variables in `theme.css`
+   - Update theme variables in `gameProps`
-   - Adjust MiniKit configuration in `providers.tsx`
+   - Adjust MiniKit configuration in `rootProvider.tsx`

 3. Add your frame to your account:
    - Cast your frame to see it in action